Japan GP: Nico Rosberg rises above 'bunnygate' to go fastest

 Story highlights

-- Nico Rosberg fastest in practice ahead Japanese Grand Prix
+- Rosberg fastest in Japan practice

-(CNN)Formula One championship leader Nico Rosberg is pressing home his advantage over teammate and rival Lewis Hamilton,setting the fastest time in practice ahead of Sunday's Japanese Grand Prix.
+(CNN)Formula One championship leader Nico Rosberg is pressing home his advantage over teammate and rival Lewis Hamilton, setting the fastest time in practice ahead of Sunday's Japanese Grand Prix.

 Rosberg's fastest lap was just 0.072 seconds ahead of Hamilton but the German dealt a psychological blow to the Briton ahead of Saturday's qualifying sessions.